 Step 5: Let The Reader Play Detective

-Give your reader the opportunity to figure out who committed the crime.
+One mystery writing advice is to give your reader the opportunity to figure out who committed the crime.
 This will keep them more interested in reading and just might make it a personal quest for them!
-When writing about characters, give clues as to which character is responsible for committing the crime.
+When writing about characters, focus on crafting puzzles.
+Give clues as to which character is responsible for committing the crime.

-Whenever you write a mystery novel or story, remember that it is not only about the detective or the crime but also the target audience.
-So, give away certain clues that the sleuth might overlook, but your reader will catch.
+Whenever you write a murder mystery story, remember that it is not only about the detective or the crime but also the target audience.
+So, create scenes that give away certain clues that the sleuth might overlook but your reader will catch.
 This keeps them more intrigued about what’s going to happen next.

 Moreover, this approach also keeps the audience at the center of all the action.